melanchall/drywetmidi/Docs/articles/playback/Tick-generator.md

 when needed.

-You also can use manual ticking in conjunction with tick generator.
+You also can use manual ticking in conjunction with a tick generator.